balancing the economic consequences of a separation.

-Spousal support (also referred to as spousal maintenance) is money paid by one spouse to the other after separation.
-Usually, it’s paid monthly under a written agreement or court order but it can also be paid by way of a lump sum payment.
+Spousal support (sometimes referred to as maintenance or alimony) is money paid by one spouse to the other after separation.
+Usually, it is paid monthly under a written agreement or court order but it can also be paid by way of a lump sum payment.
 The purpose of spousal support to assist the lower income earning spouse following a relationship breakdown.

-In order to ask fo spousal support you must have:
+In order to claim for spousal support, you must have either:

 - Been married;

 - Lived together in a marriage-like relationship for a period of at least two years (also referred to as a common-law relationship); or

 - Lived together in a marriage-like relationship for a period of less than two years but have had a child with your ex-spouse.